Rustaceans/rust-cologne/Readme.md

 Get the correct Jekyll version with `gem install github-pages` (requires Ruby 2).

-Then, start a server with `jekyll server -w`.
+Then, start a server with `jekyll server -w --baseUrl=""`.
 It rebuilds your site when you change files.

-You can enable drafts of posts by using `--drafts`.
+You can enable drafts of posts by adding `--drafts`.